MoonHighway/federation-nation/README.md

 ## Slides

-- You can find the slides in the root of this project: `slides-federation.html`.
-Open in your browser to view!
+You can find the slides in the root of this project: `slides-federation.html`.
+Open in your browser to view.

 ## Clone the Repo